NYPL/digarch/access/complete-request.md

   ```
   rclone sync source/directory remote-name:destination/directory
   ```
   * For detailed instructions on configuring rclone, including setting remote locations, see our [rclone installation and configuration guide](../tools/rclone.md).
+[Rclone quick start installation](../tools/software.html#rclone) instructions can also be found in our Software section.

 ### Completing Item Request
 * Share google drive folder with initial item requester and notify them via email that items have been shared.